quantmind/quantflow/notebooks/levy.md

 \end{align}

 where $x_s$ is a Lévy process and $\lambda_s$ is a positive and integrable process which we refer to **stochastic intensity process**.
-Note that while $\tau_t$ is always continuous, $\lambda$ can exhibit jumps.
+While $\tau_t$ is always continuous, $\lambda$ can exhibit jumps.
 Since the time-changed process is a stochastic process evaluated at a stochastic time, its characteristic function involves expectations over two sources of randomness:

 \begin{equation}
  \Phi_{y_t, u} = {\mathbb E}\left[e^{i u x_{\tau_t}}\right] = {\mathbb E}\left[{\mathbb E}\left[\left.e^{i u x_s}\right|\tau_t=s\right]\right]